crystal-cache/cache/README.md

 #### delete

 Deletes an entry in the cache using the given `key` (which must be a string).
-Returns `true` if an entry is deleted.
+Returns `true` if an entry is deleted, `false` if the key didn't exist.

 > Options are passed to the underlying cache implementation.